Lost City Museum

 Photo: Good signage

-Among our favorite small museums in the world and a place we intend to visit after the pandemic – the Lost City Museum in Overton, a 90-minute drive north of Las Vegas.
-A recommended itinerary includes the museum, Valley of Fire, and lunch in Overton.
+Among our favorite small museums in the world: the Lost City Museum in Overton, Nevada – a 90-minute drive north of Las Vegas.
+A recommended itinerary includes visiting the museum, Valley of Fire, and having lunch in Overton.

-Currently closed due to the coronavirus, museum hours are usually 8:30am-430pm daily.
+Museum hours are usually 8:30am-430pm Wednesday-Sunday.
 Tip – if you buy the annual pass, it is also valid for other Nevada state museums.
 The site is managed by the Nevada Division of Museums and History, an agency of the Nevada Department of Tourism and Cultural Affairs.

 Key Links